RedMser/ChatLane/README.md

 ### CLI

-You will need [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed.
+You will need [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or newer installed.
 No further preparation is needed.

 ### GUI